 From lakeside to hillside and right from the north to the south of the city, measured courses and trails allow you to run or walk in green and idyllic natural settings.

 Cycling represents not only a fast, environmentally-friendly means of transport, but also an intense sporting activity.

-Whether you are pirouetting on the ice in Montchoisi or enjoying the thrills of the kop with the LHC fans in Malley, Lausanne offers various sites for those who love skating.
+Whether you are pirouetting on the ice in Montchoisi or enjoying the thrills of Ice Hockey with the LHC fans in the Vaudoise Arena, Lausanne offers various sites for those who love skating.
 You’ll warm up quickly either way!

 Indoor swimming pools

 Familiar to all Lausanne citizens, the Mon-Repos swimming pool is open 7 days per week and hosts its own swimming classes.

 Outdoor pools are to be found in several districts of Lausanne, but for more than 75 years, it is Bellerive that has been the jewel among the open-air pools.

 Located within various educational establishments in Lausanne, the city has many sports halls that are available for hire by the clubs and societies of Lausanne.

 During the winter you can also ski in Lausanne, at Chalet-à-Gobet (Mauvernay)!
 With your skis and your sledge or bobsleigh, take advantage of the magic carpet installed for the 2013-2014 season.

 With its peerless topography, Lausanne offers roller sports enthusiasts a unique urban setting that will thrill to the max!